elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Element is a base class for DOM elements.
+  <div><strong>Interview Response:</strong> The Element base class represents an HTML element, defining methods and properties for manipulation and interaction.
+It encapsulates attributes, content, and child elements, while providing access and modification capabilities.<br/><br/>Element is a base class for DOM elements.
 It provides element-level navigation like nextElementSibling, children and searching methods like getElementsByTagName, querySelector.
 A browser supports not only HTML, but also XML and SVG.
 The Element class serves as a base for more specific classes: SVGElement, XMLElement and HTMLElement.
 </div>
   </div>
 </details>